extism/js-pdk/README.md

 ### Logging

-Write now calling `console.log` emits an `info` log.
+At the current time, calling `console.log` emits an `info` log.
 Please file an issue or PR if you want to expose the raw logging interface:

 ```javascript
 function logStuff() {